jamii/jamii.github.com/source/about.markdown

 Developed a denotational semantics and accompanying tests for [Nile](http://osdir.com/ml/general/2012-07/msg36469.html).

-Built trading bots for electronic mock trading competitions.
+Built trading bots for competitions on a mock exchange.

 ### Extended travelling
 #### Sep 2010 - Sep 2011